drush-ops/drush/README.txt

     by 'drush.bat'.
   - If drush.bat is not working for you, either add the directory in which your php.exe resides to your PATH or edit drush.bat to point to your php.exe.
+  - To disable the warning about Windows support, set $options['check_os'] = FALSE in drushrc.php.
+See examples/example.drushrc.php.

 USAGE
 -----